Lepidus: After Philippi

 After the pacification of the east and the defeat of the assassins' faction in the Battle of Philippi, during which he remained in Rome, Antony and Octavian took over most of Lepidus' territories, but granted him rights in the provinces of Numidia and Africa as proconsul.
 For a while he managed to distance himself from the frequent quarrels between his colleagues Antony and Octavian.
 When the Perusine War broke out in 41, Octavian tasked Lepidus with the defence of Rome against Lucius Antonius, Mark Antony's brother.
 Lucius, with superior forces, easily took the city.
 Lepidus was forced to flee to Octavian's camp.
 Lucius soon withdrew from Rome and Octavian retook the city.
-After this Lepidus was given six of Antony's legions to govern Africa.
+After this event, Lepidus was given six of Antony's legions to govern Africa.
 In 37 BC the treaty of Tarentum formally renewed the Triumvirate for another five years.

-During Lepidus' proconsulship of Africa he promoted the distribution of land to veterans, possibly in order to build up a network of clients.
-He appears to have encouraged the Romanisation of Thibilis in Numidia and to have demolished illicit extensions to Carthage so that the formally cursed area of the old city, destroyed after the Third Punic War, was not built upon.
+During Lepidus' proconsulship of Africa, he promoted the distribution of land to veterans, possibly in order to build up a network of clients.
+He appears to have encouraged the Romanisation of Thibilis in Numidia and to have demolished illicit extensions to Carthage.
+In result, the formally cursed area of the old city, destroyed after the Third Punic War, was not built upon.

 Fall from power

-In 36, during the Sicilian revolt, Lepidus raised a large army of 14 legions to help subdue Sextus Pompey.
+In 36 BC, during the Sicilian revolt, Lepidus raised a large army of 14 legions to help subdue Sextus Pompey.
 However, this was to lead to an ill-judged political move that gave Octavian the excuse he needed to remove Lepidus from power.
 After the defeat of Sextus Pompey, Lepidus had stationed his legions in Sicily and a dispute arose over whether he or Octavian had authority on the island.
 Lepidus had been the first to land troops in Sicily and had captured several of the main towns.
-However, he felt that Octavian was treating him as a subordinate rather than an equal.
+However, he felt that Octavian was treating him as a subordinate, instead of an equal.
 He asserted that Sicily should be absorbed into his sphere of influence.
 After negotiation, he suggested an alternative: Octavian could have Sicily and Africa, if he agreed to give Lepidus back his old territories in Spain and Gaul, which should legally have been his according to the Lex Titia.
 Octavian accused Lepidus of attempting to usurp power and fomenting rebellion.
 Humiliatingly, Lepidus' legions in Sicily defected to Octavian and Lepidus himself was forced to submit to him.

-On 22 September 36, Lepidus was stripped of all his offices except that of Pontifex Maximus; Octavian then confined him to Circeii.
+On 22 September 36 BC, Lepidus was stripped of all his offices except that of Pontifex Maximus; Octavian then confined him to Circeii.
 After the defeat of Antony in 31 BC, Lepidus' son Marcus Aemilius Lepidus Minor became involved in a conspiracy to assassinate Octavian, but the plot was discovered by Gaius Maecenas.
 The younger Lepidus was executed, but the former triumvir himself was left unmolested.
 His wife Junia was, however, implicated.
 Lepidus had to plead with his former enemy Lucius Saenius Balbinus to grant her bail.